porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 The Angular wrapper of web components can be used like every other Angular library.

-After adding `@porsche-ui/ui-kit-angular` package to your project, import the `PorscheUIKitModule` to your root module and the needed global (S)CSS.
+After adding `@porsche-ui/ui-kit-angular` package to your project, import the `PorscheUIKitModule` to your root module as well as the needed global (S)CSS.
 The following setup is a standard Angular CLI project with SCSS support:

 #### App module